 There are lots of catalysts for creating a content style guide:

-For the University of Dundee, by their own admission they face the same kind of challenges as most universities with regards to how content is created and managed across digital and print.
+For the University of Dundee, by their own admission they face the same kind of challenges as most universities with regarding the creation of content and how it's managed across digital and print.

 The website is fragmented as it has been added to, changed and evolved over a number of years, all with minimal governance.
 Another common reality for universities is a devolved publishing environment.
-For Dundee this means large amounts of content is produced for internal and external audiences but with little guidance for all those involved in content production and management.
+For Dundee they produce large amounts of content for internal and external audiences but with little guidance for all those involved in content production and management.
 This dilutes the consistency and quality of the content, which for any type of business is risky and less than ideal.

 Danny shared some issues that manifested themselves because of this situation: